 The Underground is also a great place to stop by for a lunch time pint or after-work indulgence, as guests can focus on enjoying one really good pint of beer rather than being inundated with specials for multiple drinks made with weak, low-quality alcohol.
 The focus here is definitely on the beer, though a well-rounded menu of delicious appetizers and full-meal options is available, too, making it a favourable dining destination as well.

-General Manager David Helm* says his vision for The Underground is for it to be a place where people can become enlightened rather than intimated by craft beer and learn that, unlike with wine or scotch, one’s tastes in beer can evolve without needing to increase spending on different/better varieties.
+The Underground is a place where people can become enlightened rather than intimated by craft beer and learn that, unlike with wine or scotch, one’s tastes in beer can evolve without needing to increase spending on different/better varieties.
 The draft menu categorizes the selections of beer by “level” of intensity and the friendly, knowledgeable staff can make recommendations based on your preferences or familiarity with the different types of beer (even if that familiarity is “none”).
 Guests can ask for samplers of any of the beers and try selections before committing to a full pint, which is great for those unfamiliar with the many varieties but willing to try something new.
 I asked the staff to recommend an IPA beer for me, and was brought a fantastic pint of Rogue Ales Yellow Snow IPA – one of the exclusive options that is unavailable few other places on tap elsewhere in Edmonton.

-Craft beer is slowly starting to become a trend in select dining establishments, and Helm hopes that The Underground can serve as a pioneer in making craft beer available and plentiful in the Edmonton bar scene.
-I thoroughly enjoyed my experience at The Underground and highly recommend making a stop at this destination a part of your weekend.
+Craft beer is slowly starting to become a trend in select dining establishments, and hopefully The Underground can serve as a pioneer in making craft beer available and plentiful in the Edmonton bar scene.